Grand Prix World Championship: Formation

 GPWC Holdings was founded in November 2001 by car manufacturers BMW, DaimlerChrysler, Fiat, Ford and Renault.
-The initial directors of the company were Burkhard Goeschel (BMW), Juergen Hubbert (DaimlerChrysler), Paolo Cantrella (Fiat), Wolfgang Reitzle (Ford) and Patrick Faure (Renault).
-The company was registered in the Netherlands and Cantrella served as the chairman of the GPWC.
+The initial directors of the company were Burkhard Goeschel (BMW), Juergen Hubbert (DaimlerChrysler), Paolo Cantarella (Fiat), Wolfgang Reitzle (Ford) and Patrick Faure (Renault).
+The company was registered in the Netherlands and Cantarella served as the chairman of the GPWC.
 The car manufacturers were all originally committed to remain Formula One motor racing for the long-term.
 Formula One team principals (excluding Arrows team principal Tom Walkinshaw) were introduced to the GPWC in a presentation held in Geneva on 27 November 2001.
 GPWC contacted German media group Kirch Media, saying that if the media outlet was unable to increase the share of Formula One commercial rights payable to existing teams, GPWC would form their own independent rival racing series in 2008.
 The car manufacturers proposed a $50 million one-off advance to Ferrari in an effort to join the GPWC with an additional bonus of 4% from commercial revenue.
 Kirch Bankers offered the car manufacturers a 30% stake in their business with the condition that plans for the rival series were dropped.

-A reorganisation occurred in June 2002 when Cantrella resigned and was succeeded by the head of the car division of DaimlerChrysler Juergen Hubbert.
+A reorganisation occurred in June 2002 when Cantarella resigned and was succeeded by the head of the car division of DaimlerChrysler Juergen Hubbert.
 The president of Ferrari Luca di Montezemolo would represent Fiat with Group Vice President-Global Product Development of Ford Richard Parry-Jones taking over from Reitzle's position after leaving in May 2002.

 The future of the GPWC was cast into doubt in mid-January 2005 when Ferrari, FIAT's F1 team, announced it had secretly come to terms with Ecclestone and signed an extension to the Concorde Agreement for a one-off payment amounting to 100 million dollars (US).
 Ecclestone expressed his expectation that the remaining teams would shortly follow suit despite the initial 40 million dollar (US) offer being retracted.
 However, at around the same time Honda and Toyota showed interest in working together with GPWC.